School code: 3962

 A study of the question "Why?"
 Specifically, "Why does God allow evil, pain, and suffering to occur?"
 Special attention is directed to (1) The atheist's attempt to disprove the existence of God on the basis of evil and pain, (2) Bible insights for believers, and (3) Suggestions for coping with suffering.
 Same as BIB 299E/399E.

 A study of a specialized area in philosophy.
 Topics may include selected philosophers, writings, movements, and/or connections between philosophy and popular culture.
 May be repeated for up to 6 hours credit.

 Introductory principles of correct thinking.
 Inductive and deductive methods of reasoning are studied and application is made to religious problems.
 Same as BIB 340.

-A survey of biblical teaching concerning ethical conduct.
-Various systems of conduct which oppose biblical teaching are evaluated in light of the teachings of the Bible.
-This course contains a significant writing component.
+A survey of Biblical teaching concerning ethical conduct.
+Various systems of conduct which oppose Biblical teaching are evaluated in light of the teachings of the Bible.
 Same as BIB 344.